duydd25031999/TC_note/Software Development/Developing_Questions.md

   - During a busy sprint, I arranged targeted mentoring sessions.
   - I gave direct feedback to address performance gaps.
   - I tracked growth through milestones and check-ins.
+  - I build a culture of learning and easy sharing.
   - This built a learning culture and lifted team performance.

 ### leadership-roles-4